JDLabOrg/IUManual-EN/007_03_widget_programming.rst

 .. image:: resource_new/range_slider.png

 Range Slider widget displays range slider interface.
-You can change range vaule by dragging slide pointers.
+You can change range value by dragging slide pointers.
 (Or type a number to value)